Skip to main content

 For more information about the Commitments tool, see the Commitments landing page.

-Contracts represent the contractual agreement between the Owner company and the contractors/vendors that will be performing a scope of work.
-Contracts are either created from a winning tender or are created manually from the Commitments tool.
-When you link a contract line item to a prime contract line item, the connection will be reflected on prime contract reports like the Buyout Report and the Job Cost to Budget Comparison Report (Note: this option is only available when not utilizing change events).
-When you select the related budget code for the contract or purchase order that it's associated with, the connection is automatically reflected on all budget reports (Budget Detail Report, Budget Summary Report, etc.) Commitment line items will appear on the budget just like commitment change orders.
+Contracts represent the contractual agreement between the Owner company and the downstream collaborators (i.e., contractors, vendors, suppliers) performing a scope of work.
+Contracts are either created from a winning tender or in the Project level Commitments tool.
+When you link a contract line item to a funding line item, the connection is reflected on funding reports (i.e., the Buyout Report and the Job Cost to Budget Comparison Report).

 Change Management with Change Events